ruricolist/FXML/README.md

 Since then this fork has been extended with additional features.

+### Security

+This fork of CXML tries to be *secure by default*, following the lead of Python’s [`defusedxml`][defusedxml] library.
+CXML is secure by default in some respects – it does not fetch external resources unless you tell it to – but it still vulnerable to other attacks, like the [billion laughs][].

+All of the new conditions are subtypes of `cxml:xml-security-error`, which is *not* a subtype of any other CXML error: you must handle it directly.

+Three extra keyword arguments for `cxml:parse`:

+#### `forbid-dtd`

+Default false.
+Signal `cxml:dtd-forbidden` if the document contains a DTD processing declarations.

+The name, pubid, and sysid can be read with `cxl:dtd-name`, `cxml:dtd-pubid`, and `cxml:dtd-sysid`, respectively.

+You can restart with `continue` if you want to parse the DTD anyway.

+#### `forbid-entities`

+Default true.
+Signal `cxml:entities-forbidden` if the document’s DTD contains entity definitions.

+The name of the entity can be read with `cxml:entity-name` and, in the case of an internal entity, the name can be read with `cxml:entity-value`.

+You can restart with `continue` to skip the entity being defined.

+#### `forbid-external`

+Default true.
+Signal `cxml:external-reference-forbidden` if the document’s DTD contains external references.

+(This is actually an error by default in CXML, but it doesn’t have its own condition.)

+The pubid and sysid of the reference can be read with `cxml:entity-reference-pubid` and `cxml:entity-reference-sysid`.

+You can restart with `continue` if you want to let CXML try to fetch the reference.

 ### Restarts

 For most well-formedness violations, there is one and only one